signature-ip-ai/inoculator-user-guide/source/downloadjson.rst

 Download JSON
 ===============================================

-This feature enables the user to download the current topology as a JSON file.
+This feature allows the user to download the current topology as a JSON file.
+The Download JSON option is available in both C-NoC and NC-NoC projects.

 .. image:: images/download_json1.png
   :alt: download_json1